HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/order-management.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 slug: /order-management
-title: Order management
+title: Managing orders
 ---

-# Managing Downpay Orders
+# Managing Orders

 Once the remainder of the payment is automatically or manually collected on an order with a Downpay plan, you can begin fulfillment.
 To start, click ************************Fulfill Early************************ in order to release the fulfillment and allow you to begin your usual workflow.